Books & Music

-Winter aconites that have bright yellow cheerful flowers
+Winter aconites are small bulbs that have bright yellow cheerful flowers.

-Hellebores –(pictured below) perennials that have beautiful white, cream, green or purple flowers throughout the winter.
+Hellebores are perennials that have beautiful white, cream, green, pink or purple flowers throughout the winter and spring.

 Mahonia japonica is an evergreen upright shrub with lovely sprays of lemon or golden fragrant flowers.

-Daphne mezeron is an upright deciduous shrub that has marvellously fragrant blooms all winter.
+Daphne mezeron is an upright deciduous shrub that has marvelously fragrant blooms all winter.
 They are pink or purple and come out on the bare stems to brighten up your garden.

-Viburnham davidii a small evergreen shrub that has decorative pink buds in winter which open to white flowers in early spring
+Viburnham davidii is a small evergreen shrub that has decorative pink buds in winter which open to white flowers in early spring.

-Try a few small conifers or a little shrub such as Elaeagnus Limelight which has dark green leaves with yellow markings or a Euonymus with their variegated leaves of white or silver – these can all add the shape and beauty of your winter garden.
+Also try a few dwarf conifers or a Euonymus with its variegated leaves of white or silver – these can all add to the shape and beauty of your winter garden.